Frequently Asked Questions

 Most merit scholarships at Vanderbilt are offered without regard to any specific intended major.
 However, a number of major-based-scholarships are offered to students admitted to the Blair School of Music.

-Yes, our three signature merit scholarship programs—the Ingram Scholarship Program, the Cornelius Vanderbilt Scholarship Program, and the Chancellor’s Scholarship Program—all require an application.
+Yes, our three signature merit scholarship programs—the Ingram Scholarship Program, the Cornelius Vanderbilt Scholarship, and the Chancellor’s Scholarship—all require an application.
 You may apply for merit scholarships via MyAppVU after submitting your application for admission.
 More information can be found on the Scholarships website.

 Yes.
 As a Division I athletic program that competes in ten women’s and six men’s sports, interested students should refer to our official athletic site for more details about how the scholarship process works for their particular sport.